 The records must include (a) a travel diary or other record containing information on expenditures, recorded near the time of each expenditure (such as weekly); and (b) documentary evidence such as receipts and paid bills for lodging away from home, and for any other expenditure of at least \$75 (except transportation charges for which the carrier provides no receipts or other documentary evidence).
-Again, such nonreimbursed expenses are deductible only to the extent that they, plus other "miscellaneous" itemized deductions, exceed 2% of adjusted gross income.
-11
+But to repeat, such nonreimbursed expenses may all be "miscellaneous" itemized deductions, which are not allowed in tax years 2018 to 2025.

-Illinois Income Tax

-The amount of tax imposed under the Illinois Income Tax Act is determined from the taxpayer's "net income," which is based on the taxpayer's federal adjusted gross income.
+Illinois Income Tax The amount of tax imposed under the Illinois Income Tax Act is determined from the taxpayer's "net income," which is based on the taxpayer's federal adjusted gross income.
 Since reimbursed legislative expenses are not part of federal adjusted gross income, and thus do not appear on the legislator's Form W-2 from the state, those amounts cannot be deducted from income on the legislator's state income tax return.
-Any amounts spent above the \$111 state-paid per diem are not deductible from Illinois taxable income.
+Any amounts spent above the \$149 state-paid per diem are not deductible from Illinois taxable income.